-- i. revitalization of an area in which a commercial use is permitted; andii. establishment of objectives for the form and character of - commercial, industrial or multi-family residential development.
+- 40.1 Purpose - a.
+DPA 7 is designated for the following purposes: - i. revitalization of an area in which a commercial use is permitted; and - ii. establishment of objectives for the form and character of commercial, industrial or multi-family residential development.